How to create a WordPress registration form with payment option (PayPal)

 To build a form that can both register a user and take their payment, you need a single tool that can handle both actions in one submission.

 WPForms solves this by integrating both functions into one form.
-For this process, you will need a WPForms Pro license, which basically unlocks two essential addons.
+For this process, you will need a WPForms Pro license, which unlocks two essential addons.

 The User Registration addon that creates the WordPress user account, and the PayPal Commerce addon, which processes the payment.